Back to Course

 3. Consider the degree of mining difficulties which grow over time.
 In 2009, it was possible to mine cryptocurrency bitcoin using a personal computer.
 Today, huge mines specially created for this problem have a problem with solving the puzzle.

 4. Power.
-Before choosing it, research its performance.
+Before deciding it, research its performance.
 How?
 Easy – divide your hash rate by power consumption.

 5. Electricity costs.
 Yes, you also need to consider electricity in the whole process.
 Especially since its price list is constantly increasing.